 For either category, the elector must be a Canadian citizen, at least 18 years old and not disqualified to vote by the Local Government Act or any other enactment.

-A resident elector must have lived in Sun Peaks for at least six months preceding the date of registration.
+A resident elector must live in Sun Peaks and have lived in B.C. for at least six months preceding the date of registration.
 There is no limit to the number of resident electors allowed per household.
 This means if a number of potential voters live in or rent the same property, as long as each person has been living in Sun Peaks for at least six months, they can all vote.

 A non-resident elector does not need to reside in Sun Peaks, but must have owned a property in Sun Peaks for at least 30 days and have been a resident of British Columbia for at least six months preceding the date of registration.

 If a property has numerous owners, only one person may vote on behalf of that property.
 For example, this means if people co-own a vacation property, only one of them is able to vote in the Sun Peaks municipal election, as long as they meet the additional criteria.
 An elector who owns more than one property is still only entitled to one vote.

 Registration will take place at the time of voting.
 All electors must provide two documents that show evidence of their identity and place of residence, of which one must include the applicant’s signature.
 Examples include, but are not limited to, a B.C. drivers license, social insurance card, utility bill, property tax notice, an owner’s certificate of car insurance or a citizenship card.

 In addition, non-resident electors must also provide proof of property ownership.
 If the property is owned by more than one person, the owner planning to vote requires written consent from the majority of other owners.